Adamant-im/AIPs/AIPS/aip-8.md

 ### Other apps behaviour specifics

-iOS and Anroid apps should only read parameters from URIs.
+iOS and Android apps should only read parameters from URIs.

 ### Examples